Pool of Siloam and Lyrebird Dell Circuit Walk in Leura

 Steps in front of Pool of Siloam

-From the waterfall, you can continue the trail past the sandstone steps, slowly climbing up to the Golf Link Lookout.
+From the waterfall, the track continues past the sandstone steps (part of the Grand Cliff Top Walk), climbing up to the Golf Link Lookout and connecting with Sublime Point Road.

 Lyrebird Dell

-From the Pool of Siloam, retrace your steps to the intersection, and make a right turn to follow the path towards Lyrebird Dell.
+From the Pool of Siloam, retrace your steps to the intersection and turn right to follow the path towards Lyrebird Dell.

 A small signpost will help you identify this intersection.